Félix Houphouët-Boigny: Social tensions

-The general atmosphere of enrichment and satisfaction during the period of economic growth in Côte d'Ivoire made it possible for Houphouët-Boigny to maintain and control internal political tensions.
+The general atmosphere of enrichment and satisfaction during the period of economic growth in Ivory Coast made it possible for Houphouët-Boigny to maintain and control internal political tensions.
 His easygoing authoritarian regime, where political prisoners were almost nonexistent, was well accepted by the population.
 However, the economic crisis that began in the 1980s caused a sharp decline in living conditions for the middle class and underprivileged urban populations.
 According to the World Bank, the population living below the poverty threshold went from 11% in 1985 to 31% by 1993.
 Despite the implementation of certain measures, such as the reduction of the number of young French workers (who worked abroad while serving in the military) from 3,000 to 2,000 in 1986, allowing many jobs to go to young Ivorian graduates, the government failed to control the rising rates of unemployment and bankruptcy in many companies.

 Strong social agitations shook the country, creating insecurity.
 The army mutinied in 1990 and 1992, and on 2 March 1990, protesters organized mass demonstrations in the streets of Abidjan with slogans such as "thief Houphouët" and "corrupt Houphouët".
 These popular demonstrations prompted the president to launch a system of democratization on 31 May, in which he authorised political pluralism and trade unions.

 Opposition

 Laurent Gbagbo gained recognition as one of the principal instigators of the student demonstrations during the protests against Houphouët-Boigny's government on 9 February 1982, which led to the closing of the universities and other educational institutions.
 Shortly thereafter, his wife and he formed what would become the Ivorian Popular Front (FPI).
 Gbagbo went into exile in France later that year, where he promoted the FPI and its political platforms.
 Although the FPI was ideologically similar to the Unified Socialist Party, the French socialist government tried to ignore Gbagbo's party to please Houphouët-Boigny.
 After a lengthy appeal process, Gbagbo obtained status as a political refugee in France in 1985.
-However, the French government attempted to pressure him into returning to Côte d'Ivoire, as Houphouët-Boigny had begun to worry about Gbagbo's developing a network of contacts, and believed "his stirring opponent would be less of a threat in Abidjan than in Paris".
+However, the French government attempted to pressure him into returning to Ivory Coast, as Houphouët-Boigny had begun to worry about Gbagbo's developing a network of contacts, and believed "his stirring opponent would be less of a threat in Abidjan than in Paris".

-In 1988, Gbagbo returned from exile to Côte d'Ivoire after Houphouët-Boigny implicitly granted him forgiveness by declaring that "the tree did not get angry at the bird".
+In 1988, Gbagbo returned from exile to Ivory Coast after Houphouët-Boigny implicitly granted him forgiveness by declaring that "the tree did not get angry at the bird".
 In 1990, Houphouët-Boigny legalised opposition parties.
-On 28 October, a presidential election was held.
-Gbagbo filed to run against Houphouët-Boigny.
-It was the first time Houphouët-Boigny would face a contested election.
+On 28 October a presidential election was held.
+Gbagbo filed to run against Houphouët-Boigny, resulting in the country's first contested election.
 Gbagbo highlighted the President's age, suggesting that the 85-year-old president would not survive a seventh five-year term.
-Houphouët-Boigny countered by broadcasting television footage of his youth, and defeated Gbagbo with 2,445,365 votes to 548,441—an implausible 81.7 percent of the vote.
+Houphouët-Boigny countered by broadcasting television footage of his youth.
+According to official figures, he defeated Gbagbo with 2,445,365 votes to 548,441—an implausible 81.7 percent of the vote.